akho/cd-or-clone/README.md

 or, if the folder sadly does not exist, cd-or-clone will `git clone` it from the origin it recorded.

+For Bash, use

+    eval $(cd-or-clone zsh)

+in `.bashrc` to get the same thing.

-If you are not on Zsh, run cd-or-clone to see the options.
+If you are not on Zsh or Bash, run `cd-or-clone` to see the options.

 ## Installation